 On the other hand, Stoneware clay has denser and finer grains.
-It’s a bit less plastic compared to Earthenware, but it’s still fairly easy to use.
+It’s a bit less plastic compared to earthenware, but it’s still easy to use.
 Grog can be added to both clays to make them more course.

 When To Choose Earthenware or Stoneware Clay

-Earthenware clay should be your preferred choice if you want to fire your clay at a lower temperature.
+- Earthenware clay should be your preferred choice if you want to fire your clay at a lower temperature.
 It is more energy-efficient and easier on the elements in your Kiln.
-It’s the right option to use when you need lots of clay to make a product.

-You should go with Earthenware if you’re looking for an outdoor planter.
+- You should go with Earthenware if you’re looking to make an outdoor planter.
 It’s the right material because it can absorb water and keep your plants nourished even when your plant soil has dried out a bit.

-Earthenware clay is generally best used for pottery that doesn’t get a lot of handling because it’s less durable.
-On the other hand, Stoneware pottery is best if you’re looking for a durable option that’ll get a lot of use.
+- Earthenware clay is generally best used for pottery that doesn’t get a lot of handling because it’s less durable.

-You should also choose Stoneware pieces if you want food-safe pottery that can hold liquids, go into the microwave, and more.
+- You should also choose Stoneware clay if you want Food Safe Pottery that can hold liquids, go into the microwave, and dishwasher.
 Ceramic dishware in the market is typically made of stoneware for this reason.

 The Best Ways To Clean Stoneware and Earthenware